 Optometrist Thomas Dahlby launched Smart Visions, LLC to help patients with eye conditions – including cataracts, Glaucoma, macular degeneration, and retinitis pigmentosa -- that render them unable to read standard print.

-On the Smart Vision website includes a product video, a glossary of vision-related terms, and a link for setting up a free phone consultation with Dr. Dahlby.
+On the Smart Vision website, you'll find a product video, a glossary of vision-related terms, and a link for setting up a free phone consultation with Dr. Dahlby.

 Smart Visions, LLC